ephel-lang/nethra/README.md

 #### Dependent pair

-In this example, the dependent pair is illustrated thanks to the couple data structure.
+This example illustrates the dependent pair thanks to the couple data structure.

 ```ocaml
 sig m : (t:type) * t